MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 The typical modding workflow either has the local `mod.h` file open, or the file in the game's GitHub.
 If the modder makes a typo when trying to use one of the function, the compiler will point the modder to the spots in their code where they aren't using `mod.h` correctly.

 It is important to note that everything the `mod.h` header includes becomes available for modders to call, so game developers should be careful not to `#include` headers like stdlib.h that allow the modder to call `exit()`.
+Instead,  game developers should forward declare whatever they want to expose to modders.

 # Everything stays in a single grug file